lunduniversity/introprog/migration.md

 sbt:introprog root> w03_irritext/compile
 ```

-It is important to revert rewritings to `-no-indent` before rewriting to `-old-syntax`.
+It is important to revert to `-no-indent` before reverting to `-old-syntax`.